-Ovulation is a phase through which every women goes every month.
-It is a part of menstrual cycle involving the egg (ovum) release from one of the ovaries.
-It occurs once in every month till the women attains menopause (except during pregnancy and breastfeeding).
+Ovulation is a phase through which every woman goes every month.
+It is a part of the menstrual cycle involving the egg (ovum) release from one of the ovaries.
+It occurs once in every month until the women attain menopause (except during pregnancy and breastfeeding).
+(1)

-And there are one in five women who goes through discomfort and pain during ovulation.
-Although the pain duration varies from woman to woman but it lasts from few minutes to 48 hours.
+And there are one in five women who go through discomfort and pain during ovulation.
+Although the pain duration varies from woman to woman it lasts from a few minutes to 48 hours.
 And in many cases, ovulation pain doesn't imply anything wrong.
-But if you are experiencing severe pain then it might indicate gynaecological conditions which also includes endometriosis.
-It is recommended to consult doctor if the pain lasts for more than three days or might be related to menstrual symptoms like heavy bleeding.
+But if you are experiencing severe pain then it might indicate gynecological conditions which also includes endometriosis.
+It is recommended to consult the doctor if the pain lasts for more than three days or might be related to menstrual symptoms like heavy bleeding.
 It is also termed as 'mid-cycle pain'.
+(2)